gianwario/biblionet/README.md

 # Project description

 📕 🎓 Our module's goal is to help new subscribers find a genre to start with.
-We let the user answer to 5 questions with a quiz, and then our AI will suggest genres that he could like.
+We let the user answer to 5 questions with a quiz, and then our AI will suggest genres that they could like.
-We achieved this with a machine learning agent, using Python, in particular we used parameter learning with Bayesian Model.
+We achieved this with a machine learning agent, using Python.
+In particular we used parameter learning with Bayesian Model.
-The training dataset was built from scratch, making peopleanswer our questions with an online form.
+The training dataset was built from scratch, making people answer our questions with an online form.